All Episodes

 I mean, obviously he's saying it's an option down the road if needed.

-But I've not heard the president or I've never heard the Trump doctor never talk about regime change.
+But I've not heard the president or I've never heard the Trump doctrine ever talk about regime change.

 And my comments were not directed towards the president.

-And that that is where my concern lies, and that potentially moving in and impacting the decision making of the president eventually.
+And that potentially moving in and impacting the decision-making of the president eventually.

 But no, I don't think that President Trump's intention is regime change.

-I think what he's doing is he's laying all options on the table and saying, look, if you if we wanted you dead, Ayatollah, you would be dead.
+I think what he's doing is he's laying all options on the table and saying, look, if we wanted you dead, Ayatollah, you would be dead.

-That fundamentally changes his decision making limitations and constraints for ultimately what I think President Trump is trying to do is provide as many diplomatic off-ramps as possible to come to a peaceful um resolution here.
+That fundamentally changes his decision-making limitations and constraints for ultimately what I think President Trump is trying to do is provide as many diplomatic off-ramps as possible to come to a peaceful resolution here.

-I I would have preferred that the Iranians go along with the president's you know offer uh for peace, but I also agree with the president's uh understanding of evil in our time and that a nuclear-armed Iran is is not a threat that the world can withstand because their radicalism married to weapons of mass destruction like this, to me could result in a modern day Holocaust.
+I would have preferred that the Iranians go along with the president's offer for peace, but I also agree with the president's understanding of evil in our time and that a nuclear-armed Iran is not a threat that the world can withstand because their radicalism married to weapons of mass destruction like this, to me, could result in a modern-day Holocaust.

 Do you agree with that?

-I think certainly that it is an existential threat to Israel and with Iran's support of terror.
+I think certainly that it is an existential threat to Israel.

-I mean, they they've they've said they want to come after the U.S. too.
+I mean, they've said they want to come after the U.S. too.

-And you got to imagine as in the out years that they're gonna have you know the missile capability to reach the continental U.S. From the intelligence that I have seen, Sean, we are a far ways away from that happening.
+And you've got to imagine in the out years that they're going to have the missile capability to reach the continental U.S. From the intelligence that I have seen, Sean, we are a far ways away from that happening.

 Let me just put it in perspective, Sean.